 10. Petit Larceny: The wrongful taking, obtaining or withholding of another’s property.

-11. Possession of Stolen Property: Possessing property of another without the owner’s permission.12.
-Bribery: Using money or favors given or promised to a person to induce or influence them.
+11. Possession of Stolen Property: Possessing property of another without the owner’s permission.

 13. Extortion: Obtaining anything from a person by threats of force or undue illegal power or ingenuity.